yiukitCheung/Stocks_Alert_System/README.md

 ### 2. Batch Data Processing
 - **Technical Feature Engineering**: Larger datasets are processed to add technical features like exponential moving average, MACD, etc. In addition, a trading strategy alert is generated on top of the technical features as bullish/bearish signals.
 This enriched data will eventually feed into ML and DL models to predict stock returns.
 - **Data Storage**: Raw batch/streaming data, processed batch/streaming data, and training data are stored in the cloud-managed data lake via MongoDB Atlas.
-Training data are stored in Parquet format, while the others are stored in key-value document format, facilitating efficient queries by the program when needed.
+Training data are stored also in dictonary.

 ### 3. Strategy Sandbox Testing
 - **Trading Strategy**: A designed trading strategy implemented to create bullish/bearish signals for large interval batch data.
 - **Sandbox Testing**: A principal of $10,000 is initialized to buy and sell based on the strategy, generating the profit, win, and loss trades in a dashboard to demonstrate the strategy performance.

+### 4. Interactive Dashboard
+- **Interactive Dashboard**: The system includes a dashboard that allows users to:
+  - **Strategy Performance View**: View the performance of the trading strategy for each stock, showing metrics such as profit, win/loss ratio, and trade details.
+  - **Live Alerts**: The dashboard provides live alerts for the current trading day, displaying buy/sell signals generated in real-time based on the streaming stock data.

+  The dashboard is designed for both real-time monitoring and retrospective analysis, allowing users to visually inspect the technical indicators, alerts, and outcomes of the trading strategy in an interactive way.

-### 4. Model Training (Upcoming)
+### 5. Model Training (Upcoming)
 - **Model Pipeline**: A model pipeline is under development to train machine learning models on batch-processed stock data to predict future stock price movements.
 - **Model Storage**: Pre-trained models will be stored in `model_repository/`.